cambrad3/cambrad3.github.io/index.md

 •	What does the distribution of rookie winshares look like?

 Before further discussing the project, we used basic EDA to see what our data can tell us.
-First, I took a quick look at the distribution of rookie win shares:
+First, we took a quick look at the distribution of rookie win shares:

 <img src="https://www.dropbox.com/s/t9rrhl1en6c98aw/rookie.PNG?raw=1">